sg-developer-portal/doc-portal-publisher-guide/collaboration/teams-and-permissions.md

   Any individual or group memebers with `developer` level access to the repository would be able to publish/unpublish that documentation from the documentation portal.

-  An example of an organisation repository's access configuration is shown below.
+  An example of an group repository's access configuration is shown below.
 In this example, only `Anbarasan` and `Andy Lam` have the rights to publish/unpublish the documentation from the documentation portal.

   ![GitLab group members repository access management screenshot](../assets/gitlab_group_repo_access.png)

-  > Contact gds_developer_portal@tech.gov.sg to find out more.

 ## Configuring permissions for readers